Home

 Q: My vehicle has too much push under and very difficult to turn.
 Is anything wrong with the LSD?

 A: If an LSD has too much initial torque (break away torque), the vehicle becomes extremely difficult to turn.
 Please check the initial torque to see if it is within the factory spec.
 All ATS LSDs are checked for the initial torque when they are shipped out from the ATS factory.
-The initial torque should be less than 15 kg -m (108 lb-ft).
+The initial torque should be less than 15 kg -m (108 lb-ft) - Metal LSD only.
 However, if you purchase an LSD which is overhauled or assembled by a different company or shop, the initial torque might not be checked and the LSD could have a higher initial torque than the factory spec.
+Carbon LSD should not cause a bad push under steer even it is a 2 way.

 The other noise is typical for multi plate clutches.
 When the clutch is disengaged, the outer edges of the middle plate(s) [floating plate(s)] constantly make contact with the casing wall of the clutch and make noise.
 This second type of noise is currently limited to our twin and triple clutches and the single clutch does not have this noise.